-From improving overall customer retention to meeting personal sales goals, every employee has a business priority.
+Every employee has a business priority from improving overall customer satisfaction to meeting personal sales and closing goals.
 Your first governance iteration can't possibly support them all.
 How to prioritize?

 Start with low-effort, high-value initiatives that illustrate the value of data governance and produce quick wins.
-You may want to use a prioritization framework covering reach, impact, confidence and effort.
+You may want to use a prioritization framework covering reach, impact, confidence, and effort.

-- Reach: Will this new data governance initiative help the entire North American arm of your multinational corporation reach an overarching business goal, such as "increasing profits" or "improving efficiency?"
+- Reach: Will this new data governance initiative help your entire PropTech organization reach an overarching business goal, such as "global expansion" "increasing profits" or "improving efficiency?"
 Or will these capabilities make life a little easier for the ten people in your Philadelphia office? - Impact: What impact will the data governance initiative have on your business or its customers?
-Will it help millions of bank consumers to access new credit options?
-Or will it enable a small subset of consumers to obtain slightly reduced interest rates on their car loans? - Confidence: How sure are you that your governance initiative will help the company meet a specific business goal?
+Will it help millions of potential customers access new home buying opportunities?
+Or will it enable a small subset of consumers to make real estate investments? - Confidence: How sure are you that your governance initiative will help the company meet a specific business goal?
 Do you have metrics to back up your beliefs? - Effort: How much governance effort will it take to reach a business goal?
 How much time will it require?
-Does your team have the skills needed in-house?
+Does your team have the skills needed inhouse?